 The market for second homes by the sea is changing.
 More buyers want to enjoy destinations like San Carlos, Sonora, México, without assuming the full cost, management responsibilities, and limited usage that often come with traditional vacation properties.

-This is where fractional ownership enters the conversation.
+This is where co-ownership enters the conversation.
 The model allows several owners to share ownership of a property, dividing the use of the residence throughout the year.

 In residential developments such as the oceanfront project in San Carlos, this structure offers a smart way to access oceanfront condominiums within a high‑end coastal community.